 - Marketing promotion schedule (frequency of emails, social posts, etc.)

 Determine where you want to focus your efforts and when you want to start your marketing next year.
-Your timeline will be dependent upon the channels where you want to focus.
+Your timeline will depend on the channels on which you want to focus.

 - Paid Search - you can run them the week of the event, but you probably want to plan the ads and budget out at least a month in advance.